sigma0-dev/zkbitcoin/whitepaper/index.md

 PI = [truncated_tixd]
 ```

-When observing such a _valid_ request, the MPC committee will sign the zkApp input and return it to Bob.
+When observing such a _valid_ request, the MPC committee will sign the zkapp input and return it to Bob.

 In more detail, the following transaction is produced by Bob and sent to the MPC committee: